Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 Does freezing coffee beans make them last longer?

-You can make coffee beans last longer by freezing them, as long as you do it properly.
+Yes, you can make coffee beans last longer by freezing them, as long as they are protected from air and moisture.
 Properly frozen coffee beans can last for years and maintain the delicious flavors of fresh beans.

 How can I protect my beans from moisture if I choose to store them in the freezer?